 Rita Purkey, Covington.
 "Desserts," Daily-News-Record, Harrisonburg [VA], October 17, 1991 (p.
 22)

-While there, I had an ethereal experience.
-I tasted something that hadn't crossed my tongue since I was a kid -- a south Arkansas delicacy called Cushaw Pie.
+And then there was the time I came through with a bunch of journalists and a seasonal dish had crept onto the menu.
+That day, I tasted something that hadn't crossed my tongue since I was a kid -- a south Arkansas delicacy called Cushaw Pie.
 It's made from a goose-necked squash that's green with white or yellow stripes.
 What memories that evoked!
 So, for you pie lovers, here's a recipe.

 2 cups prepared cushaw squash puree

 1 teaspoon ground cinnamon

 1/2 teaspoon salt

 3 large eggs

 1 teaspoon vanilla